nicklalone/382_sp24/04 - Game Maps/04 - Game Maps.md

 	6. Re-alignment of GPS/GIS and Games
 	7. AR/VR >>>> coming soon.
 # <a id = "day2"></a>Day 2 - What Game?
 What Map?

+General Requirements:

+- At least 1000 words written in a non-personal style.
+- Stated Map Selection
+- Write an FAQ about how the map works
+- Include at least 5 images (no cell phone photos, native screenshots)
+- Include at least 5 links to articles about that game or the feature(s) you intend to add

+Specific Requirements:

+- Why did you choose this map?
+(I love this game! or This game is popular! is not a valid reason).
+- How would you change it?
+- Why these changes (justified with sources, please just use footnotes with URLs in the footnotes)?